 My work is highly interdisciplinary, drawing on political science, economics, environmental studies, geography, cognitive science, social psychology, and complex systems theory.

-In line with these general interests, as the Director of the Waterloo Institute for Complexity and Innovation, I oversee and participate in research projects focusing on four topics: the structure of political ideologies and how they change over time; applications of open-source methods to solving complex global problems; alternatives to conventional economic growth, with a particular focus on the relationship between energy and societal complexity; and threshold behavior in physical, ecological, and social systems.
+In line with these general interests, as the Associate Director of the Waterloo Institute for Complexity and Innovation, I oversee and participate in research projects focusing on four topics: the structure of political ideologies and how they change over time; applications of open-source methods to solving complex global problems; alternatives to conventional economic growth, with a particular focus on the relationship between energy and societal complexity; and threshold behavior in physical, ecological, and social systems.

 Currently, I’m writing collaborative papers on emerging patterns of global crisis, the use of complexity concepts in international relations theory, applications of cognitive-affective mapping to conflict resolution, and the phenomenon of catastrophic dehumanization in violent conflicts.